alexgagnon/big-data-final-project/README.md

 - `.` means to conjoin one statement to the next (i.e. keep context between them)
 - `;` means to conjoin and use the **_same subject_** between statements (basically, you only need the `?p ?o` part)
 - for each conjuction (`.` or `;`), an inner join will occur, meaning all subjects that don't match the statement will be filtered out.
-  - if you want to still include these records, you'll need to use `OPTIONAL` keyword before the statement
+  - if you want to still include these records even though they might not have the property, you'll need to use `OPTIONAL` keyword before the statement
 - you can restrict the possible values using additional qualifiers, such as domain (input, subject), range (output, object), and datatype

 ### NLP

 - NLP is about deconstructing human language, with all its complexity and ambiguity, into something a computer can operate on
-- given any bit of language, we need to:
+- given any bit of language, we have some operations we can perform:
-  - parse
+  - tokenization - identifying pieces of text, like entities (nouns), verbs, adjectives, etc.
-  - tokenize
+  - stemming - finding the 'stem' of a word, useful to find variations of a word (i.e. comput is the stem of compute, computed, computer, computing, etc.).
+The stem need not be a real word
-  -
+  - lemmatization - similar to 'stemming', but the root is actually a word (i.e. compute is the lemma of computer, computed, computing, etc.)